 If you’re thinking about relocating your boiler, there are a few things you’ll need to consider.
 Moving a boiler is always an option, but depending on the requirements of the task it can be a tricky and expensive job.
 However, if a boiler’s current location is causing issues, it’s well worth looking into where else it might be located within your property.

-Whether you’re planning to move your existing boiler into another room, or you’re looking at options for the location of a brand new system, you’ll want to read up on the pros and cons of moving your boiler.
+Whether you’re planning to move your existing boiler into another room, or you’re looking at options for the location of a brand new system, you’ll want to read up on the pros and cons of moving a boiler.
 Take a look at some of the most common questions we’re asked about moving boilers to learn more about what’s involved.

 Reasons to consider moving a boiler